AI IN MARKETING2025-05-15⏱️ 16 min read

 Identifying and handling missing data

-AI points out gaps in datasets and recommends smart ways to fill them either through external data sources or predictive modeling.
+AI identifies gaps in datasets and recommends effective ways to fill them, either by leveraging external data sources or by using predictive modeling.

 Eliminating duplicates